lordkilgore/Binary-Search-Tree/README.md

 Simple binary search tree implementation in Python.
 Supports insertion, removal, search, and visualization.
 [WIP]

 # Node Map Implementation
 Under this implementation, each node's key is also stored in a map that direct hashes integer-valued keys corresponding to levels of the tree to integer-valued lists containing the keys of nodes in each level.
-I found this approach helpful when visualizing the tree (as accessing and printing nodes becomes a process of sorting each level's node list, then printing each list line-by-line) and studied its structure to conclude on how it affected the efficiency of the tree's operations overall.
+I found this approach helpful when visualizing the tree (as accessing and printing nodes becomes a process of sorting each level's key list, then printing each list line-by-line) and studied its structure to conclude on how it affected the efficiency of the tree's operations overall.

 ## Considering the Unbalanced Case